 Looking for new lands, elderaunts of the Irastâ tribe disappear in the ruin Thegildreon.
 Corrupted by demon magic left over the Demon Spawn War, they become a new race that centuries later are recorded as the maleraunts.

-The Borillisk Empire, neutral and highly psionic Tragarans on Sahuld, are overcome by disease and pestilence.
+The Borillisk Empire, the past century centered on Sahuld Isle is shaken by disease and pestilence.
 By years end, a civilization driven from their homelands in Gulimbor, then beset with disease and evil influences on Necrocrypt comes to an end.
 The death knell of the Borillisk was unleashed when a pestilence was released when explorers broke into the ancient burial crypts under the Basilica of Thasmudyan.
-During the dying days of the Borillisk, attempts to succor the people or efforts of flight were prevented by the Grand Fleet of the Kal-Oni.
-The Kal-Oni navy sank any ship nearing or leaving the quarantined isle.
+During the dying days of the Borillisk, attempts to succor the people or efforts of flight were prevented by the Sahuld Blockade.

 The needs of the many, outweighs the needs of the unfortunate.